alainkaegi/pythonorama/software_development/git.md

 ```
 The part at the end is the commit message, explaining what you changed.

-If you check the status again, you will see that there is now "nothing to commit" -- your current workspace of files matches the most recent commit.
+If you check the status again, you will see that there is now "nothing to commit"; your current workspace of files matches the most recent commit.
 In general, working with Git is a cycle of making changes to your files and then committing them.

 ## Working With Git
 ### Committing